 With some of the most varied landscapes in the US and pleasant weather year-round, it’s no wonder California is such a popular camping destination.
 If you want to experience Cali camping for yourself without renouncing hot showers and cozy beds, you should try glamping!

-Here we’ve rounded up all the best glamping in California to help you plan a comfortable and luxurious adventure in the Golden State!
+Here we’ve rounded up our favorite glamping sites to help you plan a comfortable and luxurious adventure in the Golden State!